Who is Edda?

 Edda originated from a small country in the North Atlantic, Iceland.
 At the age of five, she joined her mum and step dad for a three-year exploration, sailing the seas from Europe to the Americas to the Pacific to Australia (her adopted home).
 This rich experience at such an early age gave Edda a sense of adventure, but also a deep respect for cultures, people and the natural environment, which has had a profound influence on her life and work.

-Today, at the age of 28, Edda advocates for positive progress and ethical standards in the fashion industry.
+Today, Edda advocates for positive progress and ethical standards in the fashion industry.
 In September 2016, she was named a UN Young Leader for the Sustainable Development Goals.
 For over eight years, she has built a movement to educate and inspire people to choose ethically and sustainably produced clothing.

 Edda is the founder of Australia’s largest sustainable fashion runway show, Undress Runways which began in 2011.
 Exhibiting in Australian cities, the event engages 50,000+ people every year to celebrate forward-thinking fashion designers from around the world.
 Showcasing swimwear to couture, Undress broadens people’s awareness to a world that respects garment makers and the environment.

 In 2014, Edda launched an annually published magazine on the future of fashion, The Naked Mag.
 Featuring contributors from over 10 countries, she brings a global perspective to local Australian markets.
 Advocating for diversity, respect, equality, sustainability and smart textiles in the fashion industry, The Edit also empowers women to make informed and socially conscious decisions when making fashion purchases.